ImageMagick/Usage-Markdown/draw/index.md

 First you can apply some general drawing surface modifications such as...
 '`translate`', '`rotate`', '`scale`', '`skewX`', '`skewY`', and '`affine`'.

-For example given a 'path' of lines we can "translate" the origin or 0,0 point of the drawing surface to another location.
+For example, given a 'path' of lines we can "translate" the origin or 0,0 point of the drawing surface to another location.

 ~~~
 convert -size 100x60 xc:skyblue \